VidalZazueta/MyFGC/README.md

 So far I only plan to make this website for my personal use.
 How things are currently, I don't have the abilities to make this into an actual website that with a large userbase.
 However if I do improve and gain abilities to do so, I will attempt to turn this website into a CRUD where users can create accounts to display whatever fighting game communities they want to see.

 ## Technologies Used
-I used Vite to help me create the project with the comman npm vite@latest.
+I used Vite to help me create the project with the command npm vite@latest.
 I chose Javascript as the programming language as well as the React.js framework.
 I also used Node.js to be able to run a local server of my website to see the changes I make.
-Finally, I used HTML to display webpages and CSS to give styling to components.
+Finally, I will use HTML to display webpages and CSS to give styling to components.